Ghalib (film)

 Ghalib is a 1961 Pakistani black and white biographical drama film based on the life of famous Urdu poet, Mirza Asadullah Khan Ghalib.
 The film was directed and produced by Atta Ullah Hashmi, and the story was written by Shatir Ghaznavi with dialogue by Agha Shorish Kashmiri.
-The film stars Sudhir in the titular role of Ghalib while Noor Jehan played his love interest and also sang songs for the film.
+The film stars Sudhir in the title role of Ghalib while Noor Jehan played his love interest and also sang songs for the film.

-It also marked her last film as an actor after which she shifted her focus towards singing completely.
+It was the last film of Noor Jehan as an actor after which she shifted her focus towards singing completely.